Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

 Doubts
 ------

-- DOUBT: [David] Do shares expire a number of years after the purchase date or after the activation date?
+- [David] Do shares expire a number of years after the purchase date or after the activation date?
-- DOUBT: [David] Can a plant be activated before metering is available?
+- [David] Can a plant be activated before metering is available?
 Consequences?
-- DOUBT: [David] Can a plant be activated after metering is available?
+- [David] Can a plant be activated after metering is available?
 Consequences?
-- DOUBT: [David] Defining the time span of the plant shares.
+- [David] Defining the time span of the plant shares.
 When they get extinct?
+- [David] When is a contract considered to be activated for GenkWh?
+If active during the invoicing period?